wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 post can be applied to more recent differential attacks on MD4 and related functions more or less directly.

+If you're curious what it looks like when all the code from this example is put together, my take on Wang's attack can be found [here](https://github.com/wootfish/cryptopals/blob/master/challenge_55.py).

 I'm measuring a success probability of about $$2^{-17.3}$$ using the techniques described in this post.
 With my Python implementation running in a Qubes VM on a ThinkPad T420s, I see a rate of about three collisions per minute.

-And frankly, after how much work this attack took, three collisions per minute is more than enough for me.
+And frankly, after how much work this attack took, three collisions per minute is fast enough for me.

 <hr>